LiskArchive/lisk-sdk/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name:
+name: Feature request
 about: Propose an idea for new improvements/features
-title: Feature request
+title: ''
-labels:
+labels: ''
-assignees:
+assignees: ''

 ---